Spring Bird Migration

 Take a magical mystery tour of songbirds

-In spring, you can witness the magical, mysterious migration of songbirds through the Garden.
+In spring, you can witness the magical, mysterious migration of songbirds.
 Trees and flowers open their leaves and begin to bloom, inviting insects to taste their nectar and munch on their burgeoning greenery.
 Thank goodness for the songbirds, who keep the insect population in check by devouring scores of the protein-filled creatures to gain the energy needed to make their long journeys to their breeding grounds and raise their young.

 In spring, every bit of greenery helps migratory songbirds as they seek shelter and food.
 Birds also follow corridors during migration, for example, along Lake Michigan, and along rivers, including the Skokie River at the Garden.